 Under the Family Educational Rights and Privacy Act (FERPA), parents have various rights with respect to the privacy of their children's education records.
 In addition, the child may also have these same rights if they are considered an eligible student.
-An eligible student is defined in Board Regulation R5125.1.1. as "any current or former student who is 18 years of age or older unless such student is a special education student and is legally determined to be incompetent to make privacy decisions for himself or herself and for whom legal guardianship or conservatorship is required beyond the age of eighteen."
+An eligible student is defined in Board Regulation R5125.1.1. as "any current or former student who is 18 years of age or older (or a former student, regardless of age who has enrolled in a higher education institution), unless such student is a special education student and is legally determined to be incompetent to make privacy decisions for himself or herself and for whom legal guardianship or conservatorship is required beyond the age of eighteen."
 The rights of parents and eligible students include those described below: